 There's a fair amount of combat in the game.
 Sometimes you can just outrun the Blues, but other times they'd shoot you to pieces while waiting for a door to open.
 The right trigger handles almost every attack in Faith's arsenal single-handedly.
 What enables you to mix it up is you can combine it with her various acrobatics.
 Run towards them and jump to get them two sneakers to the face.
 Or baseball slide and kick them in the groin.
 If their gun turns red, hit Y and you can go for a disarm. then you've got yourself a gun, if you want one.
 At a certain point, I realized there was an Achievement for making it through the game without shooting anyone, so I worked to avoid that.
 I managed it, which made me happy, even if I died a dozen times more than I would have if I'd just taken the damn gun and shot the guys.
 As far as I can see, shooting's pretty easy, too.
 Point and click.
 Most of the Blues are slow enough it shouldn't be much trouble keeping the reticule on them.

-My ultimate assessment of Mirror's Edge is it had several elements that meant I should have really enjoyed it, but there were details in the controls or the gameplay that kept tripping it up.
+Ultimately, Mirror's Edge had several elements that meant I should have really enjoyed it, but aspects of the controls or gameplay kept tripping it up.

 No comments: